eeeps/scalables/README.md

 ## little things

 If you don't want the un-scaled thumbnail to flash, you'll need to include scalables.css and something or other which will add a "js" class to the html element.
-Modernizr works; so will adding this to the top of your <body>:
+Modernizr works; so will adding this to the top of your &lt;body&gt;:

 ```html
 <script>document.getElementsByTagName('html')[0].className += " js"</script>